 What is the Point-In-Time (PIT) Homeless Count?

-The results of the 2021 PIT count revealed that there were 2,561 persons experiencing homelessness in Broward County on March 20th, 2021.
-Of this number 1,767 were experiencing unsheltered homelessness.
-The charts below provide insight into how the County's PIT Count results have varied over the last five years.
+The results of the 2022 PIT count revealed that there were 2,054 persons experiencing homelessness in Broward County.
+Of this number 1,228 were experiencing unsheltered homelessness.
+The link below provide insight into how the County's PIT Count results have varied over the last five years.